 She is an early career researcher with particular expertise in qualitative research, systematic reviews and evidence synthesis.

-Undertaking scoping and systematic reviews in cancer research within the Primary Care and Palliative Care Research groups to address specific objectives of the TRANSFORMing Cancer Outcomes in Yorkshire project.
+Undertaking systematic reviews and qualitative studies in cancer research to address key objectives of the TRANSFORMing Cancer Outcomes in Yorkshire project.

 Olufikayo Bamidele, Obrey Alexis, Motolani Ogunsanya, Sarah Greenley, Aaron Worsley,Elizabeth D Mitchell.
 A systematic review of barriers and facilitators to access and utilisation of post-treatment psychosocial support by black men treated for prostate cancer.
 PROSPERO 2020 CRD42020171488 Available from:https://www.crd.york.ac.uk/prospero/display_record.php?ID=CRD42020171488